KonnorRogers/rhino-editor/docs/src/_documentation/references/02-events.md

 Equivalent Trix Events: https://github.com/basecamp/trix/blob/main/README.md#observing-editor-changes

+<%= Alert.new(type: "primary") do %>
+  Events marked with checkmarks have been implemented.
+Events without checkmarks have not been implemented yet.
+<% end %>

 - [ ] `rhino-before-initialize` fires when the `<rhino-editor>` element is attached to the DOM just before Rhino installs its editor object.